 About 8 trillion nurdles enter the oceans annually8.
 Nurdles enter the marine food chain, and marine animals eat them, often mistaken for fish eggs.
 Marine life often mistakes them for food because of their sizes and bright colors.
 In Sri Lanka, a dead fish with a mouth full of nurdles washed up on a beach near Wellawatte.

 In 2019, researchers conducted multiple autopsies on a dead Manx shearwater, showing that it consumed nurdle beads with its regular diet.
-Another marine wildlife that is a victim of plastic pollution in the ocean is northern fulmars.
+Northern fulmars are another marine wildlife that is a victim of plastic pollution in the ocean.
 93% of northern fulmars contain at least two nurdles.

 When these animals consume nurdles, they aren't only consuming plastic.
 They are also consuming toxic chemicals and persistent organic pollutants.
 First, consuming plastic tricks animals into thinking they are full and satisfied.
 They can’t eat the proper food, leading to starvation.

 Second, all the toxic pollutants absorbed by the nurdles transfer into the animal's body that ingests it.
 It damages the health of animals, leading to premature deaths.